Du Hongjian: Background

 Du Hongjian was born in 709, during the second reign of Emperor Zhongzong.
-His family was from Pu Prefecture (濮州, roughly modern Heze, Shandong) and claimed its ancestry from the Qin Dynasty general Du He (杜赫), and traced itself to a line of officials during Northern Wei, Northern Qi, Sui Dynasty, and Tang Dynasty.
+His family was from Pu Prefecture (濮州, roughly modern Heze, Shandong) and claimed its ancestry from the Qin dynasty general Du He (杜赫), and traced itself to a line of officials during the Northern Wei, Northern Qi, Sui dynasty, and Tang dynasty.
 It was said that the clan's members were on such good terms that it did not divide for five generations down to Du Xian.
 Both Du Hongjian's great-grandfather Du Yikuan (杜義寬) and grandfather Du Chengzhi (杜承志) were low level officials.
-His father Du Pengju (杜鵬舉) served as a prefectural prefect and was known for his knowledge as a physician – knowledge he learned because his mother was frequently ill – in addition to being an official.
+His father Du Pengju (杜鵬舉) served as a prefectural prefect and was known for his knowledge as a physician—knowledge he learned because his mother was frequently ill—in addition to being an official.
 Du Pengju's cousin Du Xian served as a chancellor during the reign of Emperor Zhongzong's nephew Emperor Xuanzong.
 Du Hongjian had at least one older brother, Du Lingyuan (杜靈瑗).

 Du Hongjian himself was said to be intelligent and studious.
 After he passed the imperial examination, he was made a military advisor to Emperor Xuanzong's son Li Bin (李玢) the Prince of Yan.
 Later, at the request of An Sishun, the military governor (Jiedushi) of Shuofang Circuit (朔方, headquartered in modern Yinchuan, Ningxia), he became An's secretary.